-At the end of the review I am adding a call to action, usually, it goes ‘please check the price here’ which will then lead the reader to the Amazon product site.
+At the end of the review I am adding a call to action, usually, it goes ‘Please Check The Price On Amazon (or eBay etc)’ which will then lead the reader to the respective product site.

-At a later stage (the next few weeks), I am going to write in-depth product reviews for each item from the chart and will link the buying guide to the long product review.
+At a later stage, after you have published the buying guide, you are going to write in-depth product reviews for each item from the chart and will link the buying guide to the long product reviews and vice versa.

 The internal linking serves different purposes: 1.
 It shows Google that you provide quality content for your readers and b) people will stay longer on your page, increases the page views which will effectively impact your rankings in the long term.

-After the product reviews I do a recap about the benefits of the products for the readers; how it can improve their life’s or how it will solve certain problems.
+After I have written the product reviews, I do a recap about the benefits of the products for the readers; how it can improve their life’s or how it will solve certain problems.

 The last part is a short summary which could include another call to action e.g, leave a comment, share the post on social media, or sign up for a newsletter.